The Jainti Dass Saggar Memorial Scholarship for Excellence

 The scholarship is named to honour one of Dundee's early Indian students who went on to use his education to help transform the lives of ordinary people living in the city of Dundee.
 Born in northern India (1898) he transferred his medical studies to the Medical School in Dundee and graduated in 1923.

 Subsequently, he became a local GP and proceeded to gain diplomas in ophthalmic medicine, public health, and surgery.
 He served on the Boards of various education and welfare bodies and was elected Town Councillor in 1936.
 He served the city of Dundee as a Councillor for eighteen years until his death in 1954.

 On his death, the Lord Provost of Dundee, William Hughes, said: ‘He was a man of compassion for everyone in need…he came to Dundee from halfway across the world but no son of Dundee had greater love for its people or worked harder in their interest.
 Dundee is much poorer by his passing’.
 His contribution to the city was also marked a Dundee street being named in his memory.

 The University of Dundee Scholarship Terms and Conditions also apply to all students, so please ensure you are familiar with these.
 There is also the University of Dundee Scholarship and Bursary FAQ's which will answer any queries you have.

 Do I have to apply?

 There is no separate application form for this scholarship, as our Admissions Team will review applicants who have a confirmed Global Excellence Undergraduate award.
 The team will review your personal statement submitted as part of your course.
-Decisions on the recipient of the Jainti Dass Saggar Scholarship will be made on applications received before Thursday, 30 April 2020 and we will let the successful applicant know by the end of May.
+Decisions on the recipient of the Jainti Dass Saggar Scholarship will be made on applications received before 14 August.
+Successful applications will be notified on 28 August.